-With America’s middle class reeling from global competition, the nation’s community colleges have suddenly gained high profile as a pathway for struggling U.S. high school graduates to gain needed job skills for the 21st Century.
+With America’s middle class facing fierce stiff competition from rivals around the world, the nation’s community colleges have gained a higher profile in recent years as a primary pathway for millions of struggling U.S. high school graduates looking to gain the job skills they need for the 21st Century.

-The hunt for competitive traction is what stirred Republican Governor Bill Haslam of Tennessee to adopt tuition-free community college as the cornerstone of his “Drive for 55” – his plan to upgrade the state’s workforce by pushing up the number of Tennesseans with a college degree or completion certificate from 32% today to 55% by 2025.
+In the 2020 presidential race, Demodrats like Senator Bernie Sanders of Vermont and former Vice President Joe Biden made tuition-free college education hallmarks of their political camp[aigns.
+But in fact, some Republican leader had already moved ahead on that front.
+In 2014, the urge for competitive traction stirred Tennessee’s Republican Governor Bill Haslam to adopt tuition-free community college as the cornerstone of his “Drive for 55” – his plan to upgrade the state’s workforce by pushing up the number of Tennesseans with a college degree or completion certificate from 32% today to 55% by 2025.

 Eight months later, President Obama jumped on the community college bandwagon in his 2015 State of the Union Address.
 He proposed a nationwide plan for two years of tuition-free community college, with the federal government footing 75% of the bill provided that states put up the other 25%.
 Several states and cities like Chicago have already been moving in that direction.